Sales of passenger cars dropped by 57.1%, compared to 39.7% for light trucks.

 It’s worth noting that none of these cars saw a sales increase year-over-year.
 And despite a valiant effort, the Chevrolet Spark just missed the top 10 list, surpassing the Tesla Model 3 and the Honda Accord to end up in 11th place.
 Better luck next time.

-The midsize sedan finished the 2019 calendar year in 12th position on the most popular cars list, climbed back up to 8th place after the first quarter of 2020, but has slipped a spot to 9th place after the first six months of the year.
+The midsize sedan finished the 2019 calendar year in 12th position on the most popular cars list, climbed back up to 8th place after the first quarter of 2020, but has slipped two spots to 10th place after the first six months of the year.
 The Ford Fusion‘s sales dropped by 57.2% during Q2 and 30.5% through the half of 2020.

-The Toyota Camry outgunned its midsize sedan rival Fusion by moving up a spot to 8th place.
+The Toyota Camry outgunned its midsize sedan rival Fusion by moving up two spots to 9th place.
 This despite sales dropping by a significant 71.5% during Q2, and by 55.9% through the first six months of the year.

-The Volkswagen Jetta maintained 7th place on the list of most popular cars in Canada, even though its Q2 2020 sales dropped by 60.3% compared to the same period in 2019, and by 44.4% after the first half of 2020.
+The Volkswagen Jetta dropped to 8th place on the list of most popular cars in Canada, even though its Q2 2020 sales dropped by 60.3% compared to the same period in 2019, and by 44.4% after the first half of 2020.

-The Mazda3 ranks 6th, as it did after the first quarter of 2020.
+The Mazda3 ranks 7th, down a spot compared to the first quarter of 2020.
 Its sales dropped by 60.5% during Q2, and by 54.2% through the first six months of the year.

 5. Kia Forte (5,670 units sold)